Roopana/Hadoop-Data-Partitioning-Analysis/README.md

   &nbsp;&nbsp;&nbsp;&nbsp; _customer_monthly_sales_2019_view_ and _top_ten_customers_amount_view_ are created for a quick retrieval of monthy sales in 2019 and top 10 customers.
 Procedure to run these views is explained in the deployment instructions section.
   #### Partitions:

-  &nbsp;&nbsp;&nbsp;&nbsp; Below are three partitioned views/tables created as part of the project
+  Below are three partitioned views/tables created as part of the project:

     * product_sales_partition: Total sales amount for each product is captured in this table and the data is partitioned on sales year and month
     * customer_monthly_sales_2019_partitioned_view: This table gives monthly sales of each customer in 2019.
 The data partitioned on year and month.